How to Become a Nurse Educator

 Dr. Crissy Hunter, RN, CHSE, CNE, a clinical faculty member of graduate nursing programs at SNHU, never expected to become a nurse educator.
 However, as she and her physician husband began adding to their family, the pathway was a perfect and rewarding fit for her.

-“Twenty years ago, I would never have thought that I would be in nursing education, and I've been doing it for 12 years now," she said.
-"And so, I think it's not on everyone's radar that they can or are called to teach."
 Hunter began as a preceptor for new graduates in her unit, and she enjoyed the difference she made and the way it challenged her.

 "Teaching is definitely a skill, but with experience and advancing my degree, it was a skill that I became good at," she said.
-"I couldn’t imagine a different profession and I wish more nurses knew about this specialty.”
+"I couldn’t imagine a different profession, and I wish more nurses knew about this specialty.”

 What is the Role of a Nurse Educator?